onefinestay/pylytics/docs/getting-started/running-scripts.rst

 historical
 **********
 Facts are usually built each day by running *update*.
-However, in some cases it's useful to be able to rebuild the tables for the last X days (for example, if the project is just starting off, or data loss has occurred).
+However, in some cases it's useful to be able to rebuild the tables (for example, if the project is just starting off, or data loss has occurred).

+If no `historical_source_query` is defined for the fact, then it works just like update.

 test